WILDLIFETEK SUMMER SCHOOL:

 YOUR COURSE LEADER

 This course is taught by Dr. Kayleigh Fawcett Williams, with the assistance of her team at Wildlifetek.
-Kayleigh has been using technology for wildlife applications for the past sixteen years.
+Kayleigh has been using technology for wildlife applications for the past seventeen years.

 Kayleigh’s work has taken her around the world, including New Zealand, South Africa, Denmark and Belize to name a few.
 Kayleigh now helps wildlife students and professionals to gain the technical knowledge and skills they need for their wildlife careers.